-POLICY MAR5: RESIDENTIAL MIX
+POLICY MAR 5: RESIDENTIAL MIX

-To address the identified need for smaller properties in Martlesham, residential developments should provide a mix of dwelling sizes (market and affordable) that meet the requirements of Suffolk Coastal Core Strategy Strategic Policy SP3.
+- A. Residential developments should provide a mix of dwelling sizes and tenures, both market and affordable housing, that meet the requirements of Suffolk Coastal Core Strategy Strategic Policy SP3.
+In particular, this should provide two and three bedroom properties to meet the needs of older people looking to downsize and local people looking to remain in the area.

-This housing mix should also seek to provide the significant majority of the two- and three-bed properties to address the following needs:
+- B. This housing mix should also seek to provide the significant majority of the two- and three-bed properties to address the following needs:

-- 2-bed bungalows
+- 1. 2-bed bungalows

-- 3 bed bungalows
+- 2. 3-bed bungalows

-- 2 bed flats
+- 3. 2-bed flats

-- Sheltered accommodation
+- 4. Sheltered accommodation